Amdrija/personal-website/content/posts/distributed-algorithms/index.md

 1. The last step of the sequence is the delivery of (p, m)
 2. The end of the sequence `Ci+1` is a bivalent configuration.

-Case 1: Delivering leads to a bivalent configurations, trivial case.

-Case 2: Delivering leads to a 0-valent (without loss of generality) configuration.

-Let `Ci+1` be a configuration reachable from `Ci` via the delivery of a sequence of messages different from (p, m).
+Let `C` be a configuration reachable from `Ci` via the delivery of a sequence of messages different from (p, m).
 The configuration is:

-1. 0*-configuration: delivering (p,m) at `Ci+1` leads to a 0-valent configuration
+1. 0*-configuration: delivering (p,m) at `C` leads to a 0-valent configuration
-2. 1*-configuration: delivering (p,m) at `Ci+1` leads to a 1-valent configuration
+2. 1*-configuration: delivering (p,m) at `C` leads to a 1-valent configuration
-3. bivalent*-configuration: delivering (p,m) at `Ci+1` leads to a bivalent configuration
+3. bivalent*-configuration: delivering (p,m) at `C` leads to a bivalent configuration

+If `Ci` is a bivalent*-configuration, then the proof is trivial (just deliver (p,m)).

-Therefore, `Ci` is a 0*-configuration.
+Therefore, without loss of generality,`Ci` is a 0*-configuration.
 Now, we want to prove that starting from `Ci` there exists a non-0*-configuration.
+If there isn't a non 0*-configuration, then delivering (p, m) at every configuration will lead to a 0-valent configuration.
+This means that only deciding 0 is possible from `Ci`, which then means `Ci` is 0-valent (which is a contradiction).

-If that configuration is bivalent*, then we have proved that there existss a bivalent configuration.
-Therefore, the configurations must be 1* configuration.
+If that configuration is bivalent*, then we have proved that there existss a bivalent configuration (trivial case).

+Therefore, that configuration must be a 1*-configuration.
 Let that configuration be `Y`, and the 0* configuration before it `X` (the same argument that this transition exists that we used in lemma 1).
 By delivering (p', m') from `X` we end up in `Y`.

 Because `X` is a 0* configuration, when we deliver (p,m) we end up in a 0-valent conviguration, and now when we deliver (p',m') we must still be in a 0-valent configuration - `V`.